Blackmill/book-club/dare-to-lead.md

 | 15. | Zigzagging and Avoiding | Straight Talking and Taking Action |
 | 16. | Leading From Hurt | Leading From Heart |

+### Perfectionism

+> Perfectionism is not the key to success.
+In fact, research shows that perfectionism hampers achievement.
+Perfectionism is correlated with depression, anxiety, addiction, and life paralysis, or missed opportunities.
+The fear of failing, making mistakes, not meeting people’s expectations, and being criticized keeps us outside the arena where healthy competition and striving unfolds.

+--
+> Perfectionism is not self-improvement.
+Perfectionism is, at its core, about trying to earn approval... perfectionism is not a way to avoid shame.
+Perfectionism is a function of shame... perfection doesn’t exist.
+It’s an unattainable goal.
+Perfectionism is more about perception than internal motivation.

+### TASC

+A TASC approach: the Accountability and Success Checklist:

+- Task: Who owns the task?
+- Authority: Do they have the authority to be held accountable?
+- Success: Do we agree that they are set up for success (time, resources, clarity)?
+- Checklist: Do we have a checklist of what needs to happen to accomplish the task?

+## Section 4: Shame

+We are never good enough emotion

+> Shame is the fear of disconnection

+### Shame 101

+1. Universal
+2. We’re all afraid to talk about shame.
+Just the word is uncomfortable.
+3. The less we talk about shame, the more control it has over our lives.

+> Shame is the intensely painful feeling or experience of believing that we are flawed and therefore unworthy of love, belonging, and connection.

+**Never good enough, and who do you think you are?**

+> Shame is watching things change so fast and no longer knowing how and where I can contribute.
+The fear of being irrelevant is a huge shame trigger that we are not addressing at work.

+Strong opinions and criticism at work can trigger feeling shame.

+**Shame is not a compass for moral behavior.**

+> where shame exists, empathy is almost always absent.
+That’s what makes shame dangerous.
+The opposite of experiencing shame is experiencing empathy.
+The behavior that many of us find so egregious today is more about people being empathyless, not shameless.

+### Shame / Guilt / Humiliation / Embarrassment

+#### Guilt

+Guilt = I did something bad
+Shame = I am bad

+#### Humiliation

+> People believe they deserve their shame, they do not believe they deserve their humiliation.
+> -- Donald Klein

+#### Embarrassment

+> The hallmark of embarrassment is that when we do something embarrassing, we don't feel alone.
+We know other folks have done the same thing and, like a blush, the feeling will pass rather than define us.

+### How shame shows up at work

+- Perfectionism
+- Favouritism
+- Gossiping
+- Back-channeling
+- Comparison
+- Self-worth tied to productivity
+- Harassment
+- Discrimination
+- Power over
+- Bullying
+- Blaming
+- Teasing
+- Cover-ups

+When letting people go, give people a **"way out with dignity"**.
+Most business try to check all the legal boxes rather than be considerate to the person being fired.

+Generally document why and then fire them.
+Similar to giving constructive feedback, but very few do that, and instead just let people continue to do average work.
+If you can't justify the reason, maybe you shouldn't be firing them?
+When things are going wrong, them start constructive conversations earlier.
+Giving people a chance to make a chance.

+> when the culture of a corporation, nonprofit, university, government, church, sports program, school, or family mandates that it is more important to protect the reputation of that system and those in power than it is to protect the basic human dignity of individuals or communities, you can be certain of the following problems:
+>
+- Shame is systemic.
+- Complicity is part of the culture.
+- Money and power trump ethics.
+- Accountability is dead.
+- Control and fear are management tools.
+- And there’s a trail of devastation and pain.

+--
+> Giving people permission to talk about shame is liberating.
+It shines a light in a dark corner.
+People realize they're not alone.
+Sharing their stories together normalizes shame, creates connection, and builds trust.

+### Empathy